Tree House Construction

 Differences between Building Tree Houses and Ground Houses

 The biggest difference is that foundations of tree houses are set in living and growing organisms rather than concrete.
-Once the tree house fasteners are installed and the beams are attached to the custom brackets, tree house construction can be a lot like regular construction.
+Once the fasteners are installed and the beams are attached to the custom brackets, tree house construction can be a lot like regular construction.
 You build a deck on top of the beams, then walls, a roof, siding, windows and finishing touches.
 The exception is when you have branches penetrating through walls or the roof.
 This is very tricky because the tree has to be allowed to grow and sway, so a tight seal is really close to impossible.
-Most tree house builders agree that tree houses with holes in the roof will leak at least a little.
+Most tree house builders agree that houses with holes in the roof will leak at least a little.
 The more furrowed the bark, the more water will get in.
-You've got to keep all rafters and framing away from the tree to allow it to sway in a storm.
+You’ve got to keep all rafters and framing away from the tree to allow it to sway in a storm.
 Then, you need to fashion some kind of a flange that can be bungeed or tacked into the tree and floated over a custom made pipe collar nestled into the roofing.
 Not an easy task to perfect, even for a full time roofer or a seasoned treehouse builder.
-To be honest, it adds a lot of expense to a tree house project, so we avoid it where possible - especially for tree houses that are finished on the inside such as tree house bed & breakfasts or semi-permanent tree homes.
-We once built a tree house in a Norway Maple with 7 roof penetrations and 2 wall penetrations.
+To be honest, it adds a lot of expense to the project, so we avoid it where possible – especially for tree houses that are finished on the inside such as tree house bed & breakfasts or semi-permanent tree homes.
+We once built a house in a Norway Maple with 7 roof penetrations and 2 wall penetrations.
 It was either that or cut so much of the tree back that we would have been concerned about its long term viability.
-If that's the only kind of tree you have, we suggest building your tree house off to the side of the tree or making it only a tree house platform instead of building walls and a roof.
+If that’s the only kind of tree you have, we suggest building off to the side of the tree or making it only a tree house platform instead of building walls and a roof.

-The Tree House Construction Industry
+The Tree House Building Industry

-Safety and Professional Tree House Construction
+Safety and Professional Construction

 Have more questions on building tree houses – visit our FAQ section.